Noggin Commemorates National Safe Work Month

 It’s October again.
 And October means National Safe Work Month, a time to commit to building a safe and healthy workplace.

 An initiative of Australia’s safety regulator, Safe Work Australia, National Safe Work Month gives employers and workers alike the opportunity to commit to safe and healthy workplaces around the country.

 This year’s theme is “think safe.work safe.be safe.”
 And it’s never been more important for organisations to plan and implement the work health and safety procedures that would bring that theme to life.

 How to operationalise the themes of National Safe Work Month

 How can they do it?
-Well, understanding the risks that impact workplace health and safety is a good start.
+Well, understanding the risks that impact workplace health and safety and striving to improve duty of care in workplace health and safety is a good start.
 As Safe Work Australia notes, being healthy and safe at work means being free from physical and psychological harm.
 However, the ongoing COVID-19 pandemic, the escalating climate crisis, as well as traditional work safety risks make removing hazards affecting health and safety exponentially more difficult.
 Difficult but not impossible.